djaycocoret/fall2025_project/README.md

 ## Running the game

-Press any key and enter to continue, or type in 'djayco_cheat' to place 5 towers relatively spread out.
+Press any key and enter to continue, or type in 'djayco_cheat' and hit enter to place 5 towers relatively spread out.

 If chosen the former option, enter a row followed by a column.
 Repeat till placed 5 towers.